chickensouple/experiments/genetic_images/README.md

 # Genetic Algorithm for Image Approximation

 ## Introduction
-The main idea is taken from https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/, where the goal is to approximate an image using colored semi-transparent polygons.
+The main idea is taken from https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/, where the goal is to approximate an rgb-image using colored semi-transparent polygons.
 In the original code, the approximation is obtained through a genetic algorithm where a batch of polygons is generated.
 Then the batch of polygons is mutated and compared with the original batch.
 If it is a better approximation, the mutation replaces the original.

 This code is different in a couple ways.
 First, it looks at a population of batchs of triangles, and retains some number of them to repopulate the next generation.
 In addition, there is an option, `--use_hist`, which will compute a histogram of colors for the original image.
 Then, when generating new triangles, colors that are missing have a higher probability of being generated.